🇳🇱

 Use Albert Heijn as your base

-Albert Heijn is the country's dominant supermarket chain and offers one of the clearest vegan self-catering experiences in Europe.
-The green "Vegan" shelf labels and product badges remove almost all guesswork.
-Their own-brand AH vegan range is extensive — oat milk, plant-based deli slices, vegan cheeses, and ready meals — and available even in smaller neighbourhood stores.
-Jumbo is the second major chain and equally reliable; look for the "Plantaardig" (Plant-based) labels.
-Both chains follow EU allergen labelling requirements, with milk, egg, and other major allergens clearly emphasised on packaging.
+Albert Heijn's green "Vegan" shelf labels and product badges remove almost all guesswork for self-catering.
+Their own-brand AH vegan range covers oat milk, plant-based deli slices, vegan cheeses, and ready meals.
+Jumbo is the second major chain and equally reliable under its "Plantaardig" (Plant-based) label.
+Both follow EU allergen labelling requirements, with milk, egg, and other major allergens clearly emphasised on packaging.
+Selection varies by branch size, so stock up at larger stores before travelling to smaller or more rural locations.

 02

 Dutch cities have excellent Middle Eastern, Turkish, Indonesian, Indian, and Surinamese restaurants that provide naturally plant-forward options.
-Tempeh was introduced to the Netherlands through its colonial connection with Indonesia and remains a familiar, widely available ingredient — Indonesian warung cafés across the country serve tempeh and tofu dishes that can often be adapted to vegan.
-Surinamese eateries offer roti wraps and split-pea dishes worth asking about.
-Falafel shops are common and reliable in city centres.
-These options scale well beyond Amsterdam into Rotterdam, Utrecht, and The Hague.
+Tempeh was introduced to the Netherlands through its colonial connection with Indonesia and remains a familiar, widely available ingredient: Indonesian warung cafés serve tempeh and tofu dishes that can often be adapted to vegan.
+Falafel shops are common in city centres.
+These options scale well beyond Amsterdam into Rotterdam, Utrecht, and The Hague, making them a reliable fallback in most cities above 50,000 people.

 03